indrabrata/simple-mlops/README.md

 - Model training and validation
 - Integration with FastAPI for serving the model
 - Using MLflow for experiment tracking
+  - Using Minio as an artifact store
+  - Postgres as a backend store
 - Pushing docker image into registry
+- Scanning docker image for vulnerabilities
 - Version control with DVC

 ## Note for self-hosted runner